-- 8.102.460.9 NMW COMPLIANCE REQUIREMENTS: Work program requirements apply to each adult and minor head of households benefit group member whether the benefit group is a two-parent or single-parent benefit group. - A. All adult and minor head of household participants are required to complete an assessment, individual responsibility plan (IRP), work participation agreement (WPA) [and], applicable work requirement hours and timely submission of documentation showing completion of required work hours. - B. Non-compliance with the NMW requirements: Participants who are in non-compliance with any of the NMW requirements are subject to conciliation and sanction as outlined at 8.102.620 NMAC.
-[8.102.460.9 NMAC Rp, 8.102.460.12 NMAC, 04/01/2012; A, 07/01/2013]
+- 8.102.460.9 NMW COMPLIANCE REQUIREMENTS: Work program requirements apply to each adult and minor head of households benefit group member whether the benefit group is a two-parent or single-parent benefit group. - A. All adult and minor head of household participants are required to complete an assessment, individual responsibility plan (IRP), work participation agreement (WPA) [and]; applicable work requirement hours and timely submission of documentation showing completion of required work hours. - B. Non-compliance with the NMW requirements: Participants who are in non-compliance with any of the NMW requirements are subject to conciliation and sanction as outlined at 8.102.620 NMAC.
+[8.102.460.9 NMAC Rp, 8.102.460.12 NMAC, 04/01/2012]

-This is an amendment to 8.102.500 NMAC, Section 10, effective July 1, 2013.
+This is a proposed amendment to 8.106.500 NMAC, Section 8 and 10.